Frequently Asked Questions with Dog Behaviourist, Nick Jones MA

 What are my Dog Expert Witness services?
 As a qualified Dog Expert Witness, I can provide:

-• Professional assessments for legal cases.
+• Professional assessments upon individual dogs for legal cases.

 • Expert testimony in court proceedings.

-• Detailed behaviour evaluations for legal purposes.
+• Detailed dog behaviour evaluations and assessments for legal purposes.

 • Professional opinions on dog-related incidents.